junchangwang/reading-list/Database/Bitmap.md

 * **[WAB09, FastBit]** K Wu, S Ahern, E W Bethel, et al. "**FastBit: Interactively Searching Massive Data**".
 Lawrence Berkeley National Laboratory.

+* **[WOS01]** Kesheng Wu, Ekow J. Otoo, and Arie Shoshani.
+"Compressed bitmap indices for efficient query processing".
+Lawrence Berkeley National Laboratory.
+    - In this paper, the authors experimented with (WAH) compressed bitmap indexes with different encoding schemes.
+The conclusion is that the equality-encoded bitmap indexes are the most space-efficient, and the range-encoded versions are the most time-efficient.

 * **[PLWAH10]** "**Position list word aligned hybrid: optimizing space and performance for compressed bitmaps**".
 In EDBT'10.

 ---